Chart Color Schemes

 Sinnamon Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Sinnamon Park, as evaluated at the latest Census conducted on 27 June 2016, consisted of 85.6% houses and 14.4% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-In comparison, Brisbane metropolitan area had 91.4% houses and 8.6% other dwellings at the same time.
-The level of home ownership in Sinnamon Park was higher than that of Brisbane metro, with 40.6% of dwellings owned outright, while 43.8% were mortgaged and 15.6% were rented.
-As of 2016, the median monthly mortgage repayment in the area was $2,167, higher than the Brisbane metro average of $2,000.
-The median weekly rent figure for Sinnamon Park was recorded at $460, compared to Brisbane metro's $450.
-Nationally, Sinnamon Park's median monthly mortgage repayments were significantly higher than the Australian average of $1,863, while median weekly rents were substantially above the national figure of $375.
+The dwelling structure in Sinnamon Park, as per the latest Census, comprised 85.6% houses and 14.4% other dwellings.
+In Brisbane metro, this was 91.4% houses and 8.6% other dwellings.
+Home ownership in Sinnamon Park stood at 40.6%, with mortgaged dwellings at 43.8% and rented ones at 15.6%.
+The median monthly mortgage repayment was $2,167, higher than Brisbane metro's $2,000.
+The median weekly rent was $460, compared to Brisbane metro's $450.
+Nationally, Sinnamon Park's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375 at $460.

 Frequently Asked Questions - Housing